phel-lang/phel-lang/doc/content/documentation/api.md

   evaluates `e` and the then finds the first pair where the test-constant matches the result of `e`.
 The associated expression is then evaluated and returned.
   If no matches can be found a final last expression can be provided that is than evaluated and return.
-Otherwise nil is returned.
+Otherwise, nil is returned.

 ## `comment`